m3d14n0/PIA-Toolkit/README.md

 ### Prerequisites

-Runs on Python 3.6, I suggest the use of virtualenv to run the app.
+Django2.0 runs on Python 3.6, I suggest the use of virtualenv to avoid problems with the dependencies while deploying the app in your local host.
 The approach would be:

 ```
 pip install virtualenv